Epic: The Story of the Waffen SS

-The war turned the SS from a home political force to a national army fighting abroad and then to a supranational army.
+The war turned the SS from a home political force to a national army fighting abroad, and then to a supra-national army.

+The Danzig conflict was inconsequential.
+The Treaty of Versailles had separated the German city of Danzig from Germany and gave it to Poland against the wish of its citizens.
 This action was so outrageous that it had been condemned all over the world.
 A large section of Germany was sliced through the middle.
-To go from Western Prussia to Eastern Prussia one had to travel in a sealed train through Polish territory.
-The citizens of Danzig had voted 99% to have their city returned to Germany.
+To go from western Prussia to East Prussia one had to travel in a sealed train through Polish territory.
+The citizens of Danzig had voted 99 percent to have their city returned to Germany.
 Their right of self-determination had been consistently ignored.

 However, the war in Poland started for reasons other than Danzig’s self-determination or even Poland’s.